Lnguyen95/SDLC-Part-2-/README.md

  	* <h1>Implementing JavaDoc to text analyzer program</h1>
  	* This program will read a file and output statistic about the file.
 Output the
  	* most word frequencies of all words in the file and sorted the most frequently
  	* used word.
-Display set of pair and how many time it occurred in the file.
+Display set of pair and how many time it occurred in the file.</h1>
 	 *
  	* @author Luc Nguyen
  	* @version 2.0